Third Grade “Nature’s Helping Hands”

 Our Little Stories Of Effect On Students’ Lives:

-We have had a number of students to report that they are researching and beginning gardens and compost/recycling at home.
+We have had a number of students report that they are researching and beginning compost/recycling at home.
 Students are becoming experts on what goes in “good compost” and discovering many ways it can be used.
 Our students are becoming environmentally aware of their choices and how those choices impact daily living.